 A tempo means a turn to move.
 It is the way time is measured in chess.
 When a player makes the opponent waste a turn, the player gains a tempo while the opponent loses a tempo.

 The word ‘tempi’ is the plural form of the word ‘tempo’.
 A move that helps you to gain a tempo is often called a move with tempo.

 ‘Tempo’ is the Italian word for time.
 It comes from the Latin word ‘tempus’.
 When we want to talk about more than one tempo then we use the plural form ‘tempi’ (rhymes with the word pea).

 Here’s a video by ChessGeek which explains the concept of tempo in simple words.
 You can watch this video to clarify this concept.

-Ahead in this article, I’m going to explain the concept of tempo in such a way that you will never forget its core meaning ever, along with an example.
-So just keep read till the end!
+Ahead of this article, I’m going to explain the concept of tempo in such a way that you will never forget its core meaning ever, along with an example.
+So just keep reading till the end!